Skip to content

 As well as being older than 45 years and being male, the following things can make a person more likely to develop cardiovascular disease:

-Many of these things are more common among Indigenous people than among non-Indigenous people.
+Many of these things are more common among Aboriginal and Torres Strait Islander people than among non-Indigenous people.

 Cardiovascular diseases are those affecting the heart and/or blood vessels.
 Except for rheumatic heart disease, which results from damage to valves in the heart, the diseases are caused by a damaged blood supply to the heart, brain, arms or legs.